Anime and manga

-Anime and manga are forms of mass media produced by the content industry of Japan.
+Anime and manga or animanga for short are forms of mass media produced by the content industry of Japan.

 The anime and manga industry forms an integral part of Japan's soft power as one of its most prominent cultural exports.
-Anime is a Japanese cartoon with a specific style of animation.
+Anime are Japanese animated shows with a distinctive artstyle.
 Anime storylines can include fantasy or real life.
 They are famous for elements like vivid graphics and character expressions.
 In contrast, manga is strictly paper drawings, with comic book style drawings.
-Usually, animes are adaptations of manga but not the other way around.
+Usually, animes are adaptations of manga but some of the animes with original stories adapted into manga form.

 Subculture

 In Japanese, the word "subculture" (サブカルチャー, sabukaruchā) does not have the same connotation of oppositional culture as it does in English, so it is frequently used in situations where "fandom" might be preferred by Westerners instead.

 In Japan, most works start out as manga, with the most successful titles receiving an anime adaptation (アニメ化, anime-ka).
 However, for overseas fans their first encounter with the subculture is typically through broadcast anime.
 It is common for a work to be distributed overseas via fansubs and scanlations, or unauthorized fanmade translations of anime and manga, respectively, before official translations become available.
 Typically, overseas fans will first translate the work into English, French, and Chinese, and then into other languages using those as an intermediary.
 The legality of ethics of these fanmade translations has been hotly debated.
 Many of those involved refuse to profit from their translations out of principle, and destroy the copies once officially licensed versions become available.
 Some industry participants in both Japan and the United States have expressed tacit acceptance of fanmade translations, seeing them as a trial run for the American market.

 Other types of media such as light novels and video games are frequently associated with and considered part of the anime and manga subculture.